A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Crete for Attractions, Food, Resorts, and Beaches

 One day in Paphos or Crete?

-In Paphos, many people enjoy the food and scuba diving and snorkeling that this overlooked destination offers.
+In Paphos, many people enjoy the food and scuba diving and snorkeling that this coastal destination offers.
 People enjoy relaxing at one of the resorts.
 This town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Many travelers enjoy the scuba diving and snorkeling and shopping when visiting the destination of Crete.
 Hikers are also drawn to this area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.